 The Catholic Church has spent billions of dollars settling claims from sexual abuse cases.
 NCR first exposed the abuse scandal in stories first reported 40 years ago.
-In 2025, NCR is investigating the costs to Catholics, parishes and the church in its new series "The Reckoning."
+In 2025, NCR is investigating the costs to Catholics, parishes and the church in its series "The Reckoning."

 If you have any tips, leads, suggestions or information about the costs of the sexual abuse scandal on Catholics, orders, parishes, communities, dioceses or the church, please email [email protected] with the subject line "The Reckoning."